 The Function of Clearstream.
 Clearstream is incorporated under the laws of Luxembourg.
 Clearstream holds securities for its customers and facilitates the clearance and settlement of securities transactions between Clearstream customers through electronic book-entry changes in accounts of Clearstream customers, thereby eliminating the need for physical movement of securities.
 Transactions may be settled by Clearstream in any of various currencies, including United States dollars.
 Clearstream provides to its customers, among other things, services for safekeeping, administration, clearance and settlement of internationally traded securities and securities lending and borrowing.
 Clearstream also deals with domestic securities markets in various countries through established depositary and custodial relationships.
 Clearstream is registered as a bank in Luxembourg and therefore is subject to regulation by the Commission de Surveillance du Secteur Financier, which supervises Luxembourg banks.
-Clearstream's customers are world-wide financial institutions including underwriters, securities brokers and dealers, banks, trust companies and clearing corporations, among others, and may include the underwriters of any series of transition bonds.
-Clearstream's United States customers are limited to securities brokers and dealers and banks.
-Clearstream has customers located in various countries.
-Indirect access to Clearstream is also available to other institutions that clear through or maintain a custodial relationship with an account holder of Clearstream.
-Clearstream has established an electronic bridge with Euroclear Bank S.A./N.V. as the operator of the Euroclear System in Brussels to facilitate settlement of trades between Clearstream and Euroclear.
+Clearstream's customers, among others, and may include the underwriters of any series of transition bonds.
+Clearstream's United States customers are limited to securities brokers and dealers, banks, trust companies and clearing corporations, among others, and may include the underwriters of any series of transition bonds.
+Clearstream is also available to other institutions that clear through or maintain a custodial relationship with an account holder of Clearstream has established an electronic bridge with Euroclear Bank S.A./N.V. as the operator of the Euroclear System in Brussels to facilitate settlement of trades between Clearstream and Euroclear.